coder/code-server/docs/FAQ.md

 Theia doesn't allow you to reuse your existing VS Code config.

+## What's the difference between code-server and OpenVSCode-Server?

+code-server and OpenVSCode-Servr both allow you to access VS Code via a browser.
+The two projects also use their own [forks of VS Code](https://github.com/cdr/vscode) to leverage modern VS Code APIs and stay up to date with the upsteam version.

+However, OpenVSCode-Server is scoped at only making VS Code avalible in the web browser. code-server includes some other features:

+- password auth
+- proxy web ports
+- certificate support
+- plugin API
+- settings sync (coming soon)

+For more details, see [this discussion post](https://github.com/cdr/code-server/discussions/4267#discussioncomment-1411583).

 ## What's the difference between code-server and VS Code Codespaces?

 Both code-server and VS Code Codespaces allow you to access VS Code via a browser.
 VS Code Codespaces, however, is a closed-source, paid service offered by Microsoft.
-While you can self-host environments with VS Code Codespaces, you still need an Azure billing account, and you must access VS Code via the Codespaces web dashboard instead of connecting directly to it.
+Codespaces are hosted in Microsoft's cloud.

-On the other hand, code-server is free, open-source, and can be run on any machine with few limitations.
+On the other hand, code-server is self-hosted, free, open-source, and can be run on any machine with few limitations.

 ## Does code-server have any security login validation?